Hurricane Kay heads to Mexico's Baja California Peninsula | Science-Environment

 - Mexico

-Hurricane Kay gained strength in the Pacific Wednesday and began lashing Mexico's Baja California Peninsula with rain.
+Hurricane Kay gained strength in the Pacific on Wednesday and began lashing Mexico's Baja California Peninsula, where authorities prepared by opening shelters and closing some roads.
+Forecasters said there's a chance outer bands of the big storm could bring heavy rain — and possibly flash floods — to parts of scorched Southern California and southwestern Arizona on Friday night and Saturday.

-Kay's maximum sustained winds rose to 100 mph (155 kph), with forecasters saying it could brush the mid portion of the peninsula later this week.
+Kay's maximum sustained winds rose to 105 mph (165 kph), with forecasters saying it could brush the mid portion of the peninsula on Thursday or Friday.

 In the Atlantic, Hurricane Earl strengthened northeast of Puerto Rico after dropping heavy rain across the Leeward Islands, the US and British Virgin Islands and Puerto Rico.

-Meanwhile, Hurricane Danielle was kicking up high seas far out over the Atlantic — some 690 miles (1,110 kilometres) west-northwest of the Azores.
+Meanwhile, Hurricane Danielle was kicking up high seas far out over the Atlantic — some 625 miles (1,005 kilometers) northwest of the Azores.

 It had maximum sustained winds of 80 mph (130 kph).